New & Used Mercedes-Benz G Class: In Depth

 GET A FREE PRICE QUOTE

 The Mercedes-Benz G-Class, also known as the Geländewagen, is a large SUV that has both off-roading capability and some military history.
-It has retained the same basic design and shape for more than two decades, but it’s gotten more luxurious over the years, too.
+It has retained the same basic style and shape for more than twenty years, but it’s also become more luxurious over the years.
 There are two models currently available in the U.S.: the G550 and the G63 AMG.

 See our review of the 2014 Mercedes-Benz G-Class for pricing with options, specifications, and gas mileage ratings.

 A boxy, tall, flat-sided SUV, the G Class is unique in its design and its longevity, with only the Jeep Wrangler and Toyota FJ Cruiser lending the same off-road-centric, retro feel.
 Those who want the same kind of feel would have to otherwise consider an older Land Rover Defender or ancient Toyota Land Cruiser, now that the entire HUMMER brand has been consigned to history's junkyard.

 Originally developed for the Shah of Iran, and German army use, but introduced for civilian buyers in 1979, the G Class hasn’t changed much over several decades.
 Instead, it has developed a loyal international following from off-road enthusiasts and military buffs.
 Hand-assembled in Austria, the G-Wagen fit the part of basic off-roader at first, with a modest lineup of gasoline and diesel engines and three body styles—two- or four-door hardtop, or two-door softtop.
 Although never officially sold in the U.S. in the 1980s, a number of G-Wagens were imported as a gray-market product and sold to the wealthy as a status symbol.
 By the mid-1990s, a V-8 version had been introduced, as well as a power-convertible version, and interior appointments became more luxurious.